 Select an object, start and end time, and compute an ephemeris (list of positions and magnitudes evolving over time) for that object.
-The positions are marked in the sky with yellow circles (Fig. 4.22).
+The positions are marked in the sky with yellow disks (Fig. 4.23).

-When you click on a date, an orange circle indicates this date and/or magnitude.
+When you click on a date, an orange disk indicates this date and/or magnitude.
 Double-clicking sets the respective date and brings the object to focus.
 Dates and/or magnitudes will show near position markers when Show dates and/or Show magnitudes checkboxes are active.
+To show a line between markers please tick checkbox Show line.
+You may customize the format of displayed data near markers and their frequency in Extra options window (Fig. 4.24).

-You can export the calculated ephemeris into a CSV file.
+You can export the calculated ephemeris into an XLSX or CSV file.